myanko/uvs-finder/com.sokatoa.uvs.finder/README.md

 After opening the node finding tool, simply type in the search field and press Enter.
 The finder will search

+You can also right click on nodes in a graph, to get contextual search options.

 ## How to Update

 Delete the folder com.sokatoa.uvs.finder and import the node finder from the asset store.

 ## Find special types of nodes